KunihiroS/regress-lm/memo.md

     - `data_dir` (string): Path to the data for inference.
     - `run_id` (string): A unique identifier for this inference run.
 - **Returns:** A dictionary containing the path to the results.

+---

+## Glossary of Terms

+This section explains the key metrics and concepts used in the evaluation reports.

+### Performance Metrics

+- **MSE (Mean Squared Error)**
+  - **What it is:** A standard way to measure the average squared difference between the estimated values and the actual value.
+  - **Interpretation:** It heavily penalizes larger errors.
+A lower value is better.
+A value of 0 means the model is perfect.

+- **MAE (Mean Absolute Error)**
+  - **What it is:** The average of the absolute differences between the predictions and the actual values.
+  - **Interpretation:** It's easier to interpret than MSE as it's in the same units as the original data.
+A lower value is better.

+- **R² Score (Coefficient of Determination)**
+  - **What it is:** A statistical measure of how well the regression predictions approximate the real data points.
+  - **Interpretation:** A score of 1.0 indicates that the model perfectly predicts the data.
+A score of 0 indicates the model is no better than just predicting the mean of the actual values.

+### Error Concepts

+- **Prediction Error**
+  - **What it is:** The simple difference between a single prediction and its corresponding actual value (`Prediction - Actual`).
+  - **Interpretation:** It shows the direction and magnitude of a single miss.
+A positive error is an over-prediction; a negative error is an under-prediction.

+- **Bias**
+  - **What it is:** The tendency of a model to consistently predict higher or lower than the actual value.
+  - **Interpretation:** In the reports, the `mean` of the `prediction_error_analysis` indicates bias.
+A value far from zero suggests a systematic bias.

+- **Variance**
+  - **What it is:** A measure of how much a model's predictions would change if it were trained on different data.
+  - **Interpretation:** High variance is indicated by a wide, flat histogram in `distribution.png` or a large `std_dev` in the `prediction_error_analysis`.

+### Prediction Distribution Concepts

+- **Prediction Distribution**
+  - **What it is:** For a single input, the model can generate multiple different predictions (samples).
+The collection of these samples forms a distribution.
+  - **Interpretation:** This distribution reveals the model's certainty for a given prediction.

+- **Mean (of prediction distribution)**
+  - **What it is:** The average of the multiple prediction samples taken for a single input.
+  - **Interpretation:** This is used as the single, most representative prediction for that input.

+- **Standard Deviation (std_dev)**
+  - **What it is:** A measure of the spread or dispersion of the prediction samples for a single input.
+  - **Interpretation:** This indicates the model's "confidence" or consistency.
+A low `std_dev` means the model consistently produced similar predictions (high confidence).
+A high `std_dev` means the predictions were scattered (low confidence).